apache/flink/docs/programming_guide.md

 This section describes how the parallel execution of programs can be configured in Flink.
 A Flink program consists of multiple tasks (operators, data sources, and sinks).
 A task is split into several parallel instances for execution and each parallel instance processes a subset of the task's input data.
-The number of parallel instances of a task is called its *parallelism* or *degree of parallelism (DOP)*.
+The number of parallel instances of a task is called its *parallelism*.

-The degree of parallelism of a task can be specified in Flink on different levels.
+The parallelism of a task can be specified in Flink on different levels.

 ### Operator Level

 The parallelism of an individual operator, data source, or data sink can be defined by calling its `setParallelism()` method.
-For example, the degree of parallelism of the `Sum` operator in the [WordCount](#example-program) example program can be set to `5` as follows :
+For example, the parallelism of the `Sum` operator in the [WordCount](#example-program) example program can be set to `5` as follows :